 RCS has largely failed to deliver on its initial promise, but all is not lost.
 The latest release of RCS unlocks a wide range of new possibilities for customer engagement through automated chats and interactive messaging.
-Connecting RCS platforms to ACD and PBX solutions can enhance customer engagement and enhanced service delivery.
+Connecting RCS platforms to ACD and PBX solutions can enhance customer engagement and service delivery.

 It’s safe to say that P2P RCS hasn’t set the world alight, but a number of recent announcements suggest that RCS may receive a surprising boost in the coming months and years.
 This won’t, however, come from consumers in the sense of classical P2P messaging, but instead is expected from growing interest from businesses in A2P messaging.